Understanding Income Distribution cum Capital Withdrawal (IDCW) in Mutual Funds

 The taxation aspects of Income Distribution cum Capital Withdrawal in mutual funds are as follows:

-If the amount of IDCW distributed to an investor is more than Rs.
-5,000 in a financial year, the fund house will deduct TDS at the rate of 10%.
-As a result, the TDS will be credited to your income tax account and adjusted against the final tax liability.
+- TDS on IDCW If the total income from IDCW in a financial year exceeds Rs 5,000, a Tax Deducted at Source (TDS) at the rate of 10% is applicable.
+The deducted TDS will be credited to your income tax account and will be adjusted against your final tax liability.

 What is the Difference Between Dividend Declared by Companies and IDCW from Mutual Funds?